Game Night (film): Plot

 They sneak into Anderton's mansion, where he is hosting an underground fight club.
-Searching for the egg, Michelle admits to Kevin that she once slept with a man she thought was Denzel Washington while they were on a break, but Kevin determines him to be a celebrity impersonator after seeing a picture of him, and Max tells Annie he may not be ready to have a child.
-Ryan spots the egg in an open safe, leading to a game of keep away with Anderton’s guards.
-The group escapes with the egg but accidentally break it, revealing a list inside.
+Searching for the egg, Michelle admits to Kevin that she once slept with Denzel Washington while they were briefly separated, but Kevin determines him to be a look-alike after seeing a photo.
+Separately, Max tells Annie he may not be ready to have a child.
+Ryan spots the egg in an open safe, leading to a game of keep away with Anderton's guards.
+The group escapes with the egg but accidentally breaks it, revealing a list inside.

 The group meets with Brooks and his captors, only to be captured themselves.
-Brooks reveals that he has always been jealous of Max’s life and intended for him to win the Corvette all along.
-They are saved by Gary, who is shot in the chest.
-Max and Annie comfort him by promising to invite him to every future game night, and he reveals that he faked the entire abduction — including hiring the kidnappers — to trick them into letting him rejoin game night.
+Brooks reveals that he has always been jealous of Max's life and intended for him to win the Corvette all along.
+Gary saves them but is shot in the chest.
+Max and Annie comfort him by promising to invite him to every future game night, then he reveals that he faked the entire abduction — including hiring the kidnappers — to trick them into letting him rejoin game night.

-He is, however, unaware of the list, which he recognizes as a Witsec list, and they are cornered by the real Bulgarian.
-Max offers the list in exchange for their lives, but a desperate Brooks swallows the list and is taken to the Bulgarian’s plane.
-Max and Annie race to the airport in the Corvette and manage to stop the plane, subdue the Bulgarian and his henchman, and rescue Brooks; Max realizes he wants to be a father after all.
+Gary is, however, unaware of the list, which he recognizes as a WITSEC list, and they are cornered by the real Bulgarian.
+Max offers the list in exchange for their lives, but Brooks, thinking they will all be killed anyway, swallows the list and is taken to the Bulgarian's plane.
+Max and Annie race to the airport in the Corvette, stop the plane, subdue the Bulgarian and his henchmen, and rescue Brooks; Max realizes he wants to be a father after all.

-Three months later, Brooks is under house arrest for his crimes, but has sold the list on the black market for $3 million (after tipping off the witnesses for $20,000 each).
-He hosts game night for the group, including Gary, and Annie reveals she is pregnant through a game of Pictionary, while armed men arrive outside.
-In a mid-credits sequence, Gary looks over his plans to rejoin game night, while in a post-credits scene, his ex-wife Debbie meets Kenny, the Denzel Washington lookalike.
+Three months later, Brooks is under house arrest for his crimes and has sold the list on the black market for $3 million (after tipping off the witnesses for $20,000 each).
+He hosts a game night for the group, including Gary, and Annie reveals she is pregnant through a game of Pictionary as armed men arrive outside.